echogarden-project/echogarden/docs/Options.md

 Applies to the `whisper` engine only.
 To provide Whisper options for `dtw-ra`, use `recognition.whisper` instead.

 * `whisper.model`: Whisper model to use.
 Defaults to `tiny` or `tiny.en`
-* `whisper.endTokenThreshold`: minimal probability to accept an end-of-text token for a recognized part.
-The probability is measured via the softmax between the end-of-text token's logit and the second highest logit.
+* `whisper.endTokenThreshold`: minimal probability to accept an end token for a recognized part.
+The probability is measured via the softmax between the end token's logit and the second highest logit.
 You can try to adjust this threshold in cases the model is ending a part with too few, or many tokens decoded.
 Defaults to `0.9`.
 On the last audio part, it is always effectively set to `Infinity`, to ensure the remaining transcript tokens are decoded in full
+* `whisper.maxTokensPerPart`: maximum number of tokens to decode per part.
+Should help avoid edge cases where the model never reaches an end token for the part, which otherwise may cause the model to decode too many tokens and eventually crash.
+Defaults to 250
 * `whisper.encoderProvider`: encoder ONNX provider.
 See details in recognition section above
 * `whisper.decoderProvider`: decoder ONNX provider.
 See details in recognition section above

 ## Speech-to-text translation